Mureulos/Mureulos/README.md

 ## A little bit about me:

-- 🙇🏾‍♂️ Study development of systems at Etec de Itaquera
+- 🙇🏾‍♂️ Systems development technician graduated from Etec de Itaquera I
-- 🔭 Currently looking for internships in the field
+- 🔭 Currently working in a technology company as a young apprentice
-- 🌱 At the moment I am learning React
+- 🌱 At the moment I am learning Angular, MySQL and Saas
 - 💻 I started programming in 2020 out of curiosity
-- ⚡ Hobbies: 🎸📺 🎮
+- ⚡ Hobbies: 🎸📺🎮🏋🏾‍♂️